DAMEDIC/fhir-toolbox-go/README.md

 // Available at: GET /SearchParameter/Patient-name, /SearchParameter/Patient-birthdate, etc.
 ```

-> **Note**: The values of the parameters map can actually be fully specified SearchParameter resources as defined in the
-> standard.
-If you omit certain (required) fields like in the above example, these get augmented by the framework.
+> **Note**: The values of the parameters map can be fully specified SearchParameter resources as defined in the standard.
+If you omit certain required fields like in the above example, these get augmented by the framework.

-> **Attention**: If you implement `SearchParameterSearch` (the `search` interaction for the `SearchParameter` resource),
-> you will overwrite the automatic gathering and augmentation as described above.
+> **Attention**: If you implement `SearchParameterSearch` (the `search` interaction for the `SearchParameter` resource), you will overwrite the automatic gathering and augmentation described above.

 #### Interoperability